josemotta/IoT.Starter.Pi.Lirc/README.md

 	ccd48fa5ba35: Mounted from josemottalopes/conlirc
 	latest: digest: sha256:45413fab32528e3649035fb2e1af90c0f8e80272d7b93ae00f8949cff141b454 size: 2829

-Finally, the image is pushed to the Dockerhub, and a new image is available at `josemottalopes/lirconsole`.
+Finally, a new image is pushed to the Dockerhub, at `josemottalopes/lirconsole`.

 ### Pulling and running at RPI